OWNER & RESIDENT A-Z

 TENANTS, GUESTS and VISITORS

 Owners are reminded that under our Rules you may only rent out your Unit – furnished or unfurnished - if there is a written lease and if the initial lease is for at least one-year.
-(See: Rules).
+(See: RENTING YOUR UNIT (above) and our Rules).

 Once a Unit is rented, the owner must give their tenants copies of our Rules and other documents concerning our building and must complete a Rental of Unit Form.
 The tenants must complete a Tenant Information Form and, once these two forms are received by the Superintendent, the tenant(s) are added to our various email lists for material sent to all residents, to the building directory and to the lists we maintain of all residents for use by the emergency services.

-All residents whose names have been reported to the Property Manager have full used of all our facilities such as the lounge, swimming pool, deck and BBQ.
+All residents whose names have been reported to the Property Manager IN WRITING on an updated Owner or Tenant Information Form ("Registered Residents") may have full use of all our facilities such as the lounge, swimming pool, deck and BBQ.

-If a unit is rented, the Unit owner remains fully responsible for paying the monthly maintenance fees to the Corporation and, should a tenant cause damage to the common elements, any repair charges will be sent to the Unit owner for payment.
+Though a Unit may be rented, the Unit owner remains fully responsible for paying the monthly maintenance fees to the Corporation and, should a tenant or their guests etc. cause damage to the common elements, any repair charges will be sent to the Unit owner for payment.
+Owners should ensure that they continue to be covered by their own insurance policy and tenants should be advised that they probably need their own insurance.

 VISITORS PARKING See: PARKING